Woolly giant rat

 The woolly giant rat (Kunsia tomentosus) is a species of large burrowing rodent native to South America.
 No subspecies are currently recognised.
 It is the only member of the genus Kunsia.

 Description

-The woolly giant rat is an exceptionally large rat, the largest living species of sigmodontine rodent, with short limbs and powerful claws.
+The woolly giant rat is an exceptionally large rat, it's very big and the largest living species of sigmodontine rodent, with short limbs and powerful claws.
 Nonetheless, individuals vary considerably in size, ranging from 19 to 29 cm in head-body length, with a relatively short tail 15 to 20 cm long.
 Body weight varies from 240 to 630 g; no other sigmodontine species has a maximum weight above 400 g.
 The fur is thick and coarse, with an almost uniform shade of dark grey or brown across the whole of the body, although slightly paler on the throat and underside.
 The tail is scaly and almost hairless, and dark grey to blackish in colour.
 The rhinarium is large, and the ears short and rounded.
 Females have eight teats.